aashari/boilerplate-lambda-typescript/README.md

 - Decorator example to log the execution time of the method
 - Datadog example integration to stream the metrics of statistic decorator to Datadog
 - Lambda layer to store the dependencies of the project
+- Lambda scheduler to schedule the function invocation

 ### Project Structures